mguenther/kafka-workshop-serialization-strategies/ASSIGNMENT.md

 The class `JsonProducer` is a minimal bootstrap of a Kafka Producer for our domain object `User`.
 Sadly it's missing the capability to serialize the object.
 `
 1. Implement a custom `Serializer`, that is able to serialize objects of the type `User` to `byte[]` and wire it with the `JsonProducer`.
-You are finished whenever the `JsonProducerTest.serialization` test is green.
+You are finished whenever the `JsonSerializationTest.serialization` test is green.

 2. Implement a custom `Deserializer`, that is able to read the produced messages and returns the `User` object.
 The goal is for the `JsonSerializationTest.deserialization` test to run successfully.
 If you already finished Task 2.1 - the `JsonSerializationTest.serdes` test should also be green.